Front Yard Initiative Terms & Conditions

 - Incentive amount will be no greater than $1,250 (2.50 per square foot up to 500 square feet) there is no minimum.
 (Actual area of impervious pavement removed may be larger than 500 square feet, but only the first 500 square feet are eligible for the FYI incentive.)

-- May include the front yard, public right of way (with approval from DPW), side, and back yards.
-Neutral grounds are not eligible.
+- May include the front yard, public right of way, and side yards.
+Backyards (starting in 2019) and neutral grounds are not eligible.

 - All improvements must be based on a design approved by the UC, which approval will be based on the “Design Requirements” document.